 A more efficient way to incorporate chamfers and fillets with Fast Radius

 When designing the corners of your components, it’s important to choose between fillets or chamfers based on factors including part application and requirements, aesthetics, and production costs.
 Chamfers are easier to manufacture and increase allowance for mated parts, but can present more risks and performance issues due to their sharp corners.
 Fillets are expensive to manufacture but generally safer and longer-lasting, as they provide smooth surfaces that prevent injury and withstand degradation.
 Both design features reduce stress concentration and can bring visually striking features to your design.

 At Fast Radius, we don’t cut corners when it comes to your component’s corners.
 Our design advisory services will help you make the right call between applying chamfers or fillets, and we consider every aspect of the production process with the utmost engineering expertise.
-Fast Radius now offers in-house CNC machining — in addition to a suite of other services including additive manufacturing, injection molding, and urethane casting — allowing us to provide you with end-to-end oversight on all of your on-demand manufacturing projects.
+Fast Radius now offers in-house CNC machining — in addition to a suite of other services including 3D printing, injection molding, and urethane casting — allowing us to provide you with end-to-end oversight on all of your on-demand manufacturing projects.
 Contact us today to get started on your next project.